Drager Apollo Anesthesia MachineFebruary 13, 2019

 Monitoring With The Drager Apollo

-The Drager Apollo has three basic screen for the display of monitoring information.
+The Drager Apollo has three basic screens for the display of monitoring information.
 Standard, data, and trend.
-The gas measurement and gas delivery windows remain displayed in all three screens, but the information presented int eh graphical/numerical window will change depending on the selected screen and user configuration.
+The gas measurement and gas delivery windows remain displayed on all three screens, but the information presented in the graphical/numerical window will change depending on the selected screen and user configuration.

 The following parameters are displayed on the Drager Apollo

 - Respiratory Flow and Volume

 - Ventilation Source Module